The Essential Guide

 Does the Weather in Salkantay Affect Flights?

-To find a detailed packing list for the Salkantay Trek, check here.
-Below we’ve added a brief checklist of what you need to take.
+Find an essential packing list for the Salkantay trek.
+Below, we have added a brief checklist of what you need to bring:

 • Clothing - thin layers that you can take off and put on as the temperature changes.